PhdLoLi/VideoFile/README.md

 - Producer
-    - The repo\_producer will publish all the video files frame by frame into Repo-ng.
+    - The repo\_producer will publish all the video files frame by frame and also stream info into Repo-ng.
     - The list\_producer will publish the latest playing list every minute.

 - Consumer